 A list of carriers who support your service.
 You can find the most up-to-date carriers supported by Aerialink here.

 Per a requirement from T-Mobile, the T&Cs must state that carriers (or just T-Mobile, though the generalization is recommended) are “not liable for delayed or undelivered messages.”

 If a checkbox is used by an end-user to accept the mobile terms and conditions, it cannot be pre-checked.

 Carriers will approve the use case for a mobile program as long as they have a clear understanding of what your service offers.
 Follow the guidelines below when determining your use-case.

 Aerialink supports Standard-Rate messaging, which is the term used to describe programs which are not Free-to-End-User.
 Message and data rates may apply to mobile subscribers of standard-rate campaigns and the use of the term “free” to describe standard-rate campaigns is prohibited.
-Some mobile programs may qualify to run as FTEU, thus enabling them to advertise as “free,” but to do so requires high fees paid to carriers such as Verizon who charges $20,000 per month to FTEU campaigns.
+Some carriers may require additional fees from FTEU campaigns to accommodate their “free” status to end-users.

 Note: “Premium” message programs - which charged end-users directly either per-message or with a recurring subscription fee - are no longer supported by the mobile services industry.